Meal Planning for Busy Moms – 18 Practical Tips

 Soupy Sunday, meatless Monday, taco Tuesday, etc. This can help your meal planning by giving you a jump start on ideas!

-Maybe taco Tuesday one week looks like traditional Mexican tacos, but the next Tuesday it’s butternut squash tacos!
+Maybe taco Tuesday one week looks like traditional Mexican tacos, but the next Tuesday it’s a deconstructed taco bowl!
 You can have themed nights and variations in your meals.

 7. use in-season ingredients